danielsaidi/DeckKit/README.md

 }
 ```

-The `DeckView` takes an optional `DeckViewConfiguration` parameter that can be used to configure the view in various ways.
-You can for instance use it to control the visual direction, the number of visible items, etc.

-You can also provide additional actions that should be triggered when a card is dragged to the leading, trailing, top and bottom edges.
+The `DeckView` takes an optional `DeckViewConfiguration` that can be used to configure the visual direction, the number of visible items, etc. You can also provide additional actions that should be triggered when a card is dragged to the leading, trailing, top and bottom edges.

-For more information, please see the [online documentation][Documentation] and [getting started guide][Getting-Started].
+For more information, please see the [getting started guide][Getting-Started].

 ## Documentation

-The [online documentation][Documentation] has articles, code examples etc. that let you overview the various parts of the library.
+The [online documentation][Documentation] has more information, articles, code examples, etc.

 ## Demo Application

-This project has a demo app that lets you explore the library on iOS and macOS.
-To try it out, just open and run `Demo/Demo.xcodeproj`.
+The demo app lets you explore the library on iOS and macOS.
+To try it out, just open and run the `Demo` project.

-## Support this library
+## Support my work

-You can sponsor this project on [GitHub Sponsors][Sponsors] or get in touch for paid support.
+You can [sponsor me][Sponsors] on GitHub Sponsors or [reach out][Email] for paid support, to help support my [open-source projects][GitHub].